smrpgg/Rasch-Model-Explorer-eRm/README.md

 This ensures the full set of item difficulty parameters can be visualized correctly.

 ## Example Data
-An example dataset is included (example-data.csv) that can be uploaded directly into the app to test the functionality.
+An example dataset is included (listening_test.csv) that can be uploaded directly into the app to test the functionality.
 The dataset contains simulated Rasch responses for multiple items.

 ## Running the App Locally